Theaterfestival Spielart: Venues

 Spielart does not have its own venue.
 The guests performances are shown at various locations in Munich.
 The festival cooperates regularly with the Muffatwerk, the Gasteig, the Munich Kammerspiele, as well as the I-camp / Neues Theater München and the Pathos Transport Theater.
-Close connections exist with the Institute for Theatre Studies at the Ludwig Maximilian University of Munich, and the Bayerische Theaterakademie August Everding.
+Close connections exist with the Institute for Theatre Studies at LMU Munich, and the Bayerische Theaterakademie August Everding.